David Gregory (journalist): CNN

 Gregory was hired by CNN as a political commentator for the 2016 U.S. presidential election season.

 Controversy

 Press secretary conflicts

 Gregory's interaction with Bush's press secretaries was contentious at times, garnering media attention in several instances.
-Numerous commentators have used these incidents to characterize Gregory's reportage as proof of the news media's left-wing bias.
+Numerous right wing commentators have used these incidents to characterize Gregory's reportage as proof of the news media's left-wing bias.
 Gregory has told Howard Kurtz that "it's easy to divert attention against a familiar whipping boy" and that "I provide fodder for critics who say, 'Aha, they're out of control.'"

 On January 23, 2009, The Daily Beast columnist Ana Marie Cox stated that Barack Obama still has not discovered "this administration's David Gregory."
 She used Gregory as a metaphor for a White House foil, and she described this as a figure that could be interpreted as either "tough, news-oriented, and no-nonsense or showy, superficial, and self-indulgent."